 Exhibitions at Brick City Galleries, located in the downtown arts complex, change monthly during the school year.
 Each year the exhibition schedule includes work by nationally and internationally-recognized artists and designers.
 Faculty exhibitions are scheduled bi-annually.

 The university also supports the Student Exhibition Center located near campus on historic Walnut Street and John Q. Hammons Parkway, this converted Victorian two-story building contains exhibitions of student work that change monthly during the school year.
 Each year the exhibition schedule also includes a Foundations Show and Senior Design Show.
 Additional shows may vary from year to year.

-Study Away programs abroad in Florence, London, Arles and faculty/student exchanges in Korea, China, and Taiwan, provide opportunities for Art and Design students to further enrich their cultural studies.
+Education Abroad in Florence, London, Arles and faculty/student exchanges in Korea, China, and Taiwan, provide opportunities for Art and Design students to further enrich their cultural studies.
 A diverse international faculty brings different perspectives and engages students in deepening world-wide views.